bmorris3/gadfly/docs/gadfly/validation.rst

             ShotNoiseKernel.from_kepler_light_curve(light_curve)
         )

-Let's now run the adapted code on a few new stars (click the "Source code" link below to see the code that generates this plot):
+Let's now run the adapted code on the first two stars (click the "Source code" link below to see the code that generates this plot):

 .. plot::